tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/UNCONVERTED/buy_low_sell_high_IN_PROGRESS/README.md

   * **Look For**

     * **Candidate Explains Shortcomings**.

-Good candidates who can't find the fast solutions explain that their nested loop is slow, and point it out as a point for optimization.
+      * Good candidates who can't find the fast solutions explain that their nested loop is slow, and point it out as a point for optimization.

     * **Candidate Explains Alternatives**.

-Good candidates who can't implement the fast solutions explain how they might work at a conceptual level, or pseudocode it.
+      * Good candidates who can't implement the fast solutions explain how they might work at a conceptual level, or pseudocode it.

     * **Candidate Explains Optimality**.

-Candidates who find the fast solutions explain why their solution is optimal.
+      * Candidates who find the fast solutions explain why their solution is optimal.

     * **Candidate Implements Alternatives**.

-The best candidates explain why the slow solution is suboptmal; explain better alternatives; and implement them.
+      * The best candidates explain why the slow solution is sub-optimal; explain better alternatives; and implement them.

 ### Hints